TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/interactive-pause-python/2025-03-10-interactive-pause-in-multithreaded-python.md

 Scanning the internet is not trivial, but Python excels at such network I/O tasks thanks to its simplicity and its vast ecosystem of libraries.
 Still, when dealing with the internet, it’s not uncommon to encounter rate-limited endpoints and strongly firewalled sites.
 For penetration testing and red-teaming, opsec is also an important consideration.
 This means features such as delay and interactive pause are crucial — I'd even say desirable — to ensuring success and low false positives.

 - **Delay** (or throttling) allows us to rate-limit requests fired below the 1-thread threshold.
 - **Interactive Pause** allows the user to adapt to changing circumstances.
-These include situations such as sudden network congestion leading to increased response time, WAFs kicking in due to excessive requests, local network failures, and sudden drops in bandwidth.^[ [feroxbuster](https://github.com/epi052/feroxbuster), a popular pentesting tool, has interactive pause for runtime addition of filters and pruning of exploration paths.]
+These include situations such as sudden network congestion leading to increased response time, WAFs kicking in due to excessive requests, local network failures, and sudden drops in bandwidth.^[ [feroxbuster](https://github.com/epi052/feroxbuster), a popular pentesting tool, has interactive pause for runtime addition of filters and pruning of exploration paths.
+Quite useful for reducing false positives and saving time!]

 In this post, I’ll be sharing how delay and interactive pause can be added to multithreaded Python scripts to enhance flexibility without compromising functionality.

-I’ll be demonstrating with Python threads via `concurrent.futures.ThreadPoolExecutor`.
-Python offers two other concurrency primitives: processes (`multiprocessing` / `ProcessPoolExecutor`) and green threads (`asyncio`).
-We won't discuss those today, but the gist is similar!

 Our objective is to pause the script when the user hits Ctrl+C, enter an interactive menu, then resume when “c” or “continue” is entered.
 We'll accomplish this with Python's pre-packaged `threading.Event` and `signal` libraries.
-(No additional dependencies!)

 {% image "assets/interactive-pause-plan.png", "jw-80 alpha-imgv", "Diagram of UI flow when pausing and resuming." %}